Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 These older epilepsy medications have been used for decades and remain effective for many people:

-Good for focal seizures and tonic-clonic seizures.
-Requires regular blood level monitoring and has interactions with many other medications.
+• Phenytoin (Dilantin, Eptoin) — Good for focal seizures and tonic-clonic seizures.
+Requires regular blood level monitoring.

-One of the oldest epilepsy medications, still used in some situations despite sedating side effects.
+• Phenobarbital (Gardenal) — One of the oldest epilepsy drugs, still used in some situations, especially in resource-limited settings.

 Second and Third-Generation Medications